Agent Trial

 How do I stream news events in real time over SSE?

 Open a long-lived GET /v1/stream connection with your API key — it returns text/event-stream with three event types (story, corroboration, heartbeat) and stays open until your client disconnects.
-SSE is included on Trader ($49 first month, then $99/mo) and Enterprise.
+SSE is included on Trader ($49 first month, then $99/mo), Developer, and Enterprise.
 Free, Pro, and Legacy tiers receive HTTP 403 with an upgrade hint.

 GET/v1/stream REQUIRES KEY